jewettaij/ndautocrr/README.md

 ("threshold"), a number between -1.0 and 1.0.
 This number is to be expressed as a _fraction_.
 Calculation of the autocorrelation-function will halt once C(j)/C(0) < threshold.
-Of course, the subsequent calculation of the correlation length/time only considers terms C(j) which exceed this threshold.
+(The calculation of the correlation length is also determined by this choice of threshold.)

 ### -ave